- Course Number:

 - Describe how central corneal thickness relates to measurement of intraocular pressure readings.

-- Describe how intraocular pressure reading are converted for thick or thin corneas.
+- Describe how intraocular pressure readings are converted for thick or thin corneas.

 - List 3 types of patients for whom tonometry should not be performed.